-Diabetics should avoid or severely restrict full fat paneer from their diet as we want to cut fat levels for them.
+Diabetics should avoid or severely restrict full fat paneer from their diet if they have to watche their fat intake.
 We have a few diabetic low fat paneer recipes here for you to enjoy.
 We have steamed our koftas in palak paneer koftas in makhani gravy.
 Cauliflower is high in fibre and used well in cauliflower paneer subzi recipe.
 A nice gravy based option is paneer lababdar recipe which also works for those with high cholesterol.

 Bhindi is a low glycemic index food and used well in dahi bhindi ki subzi recipe.
 For yellow moong dal lovers there is methi moong dal subzi recipe.
 Methi help in improving glucose and insulin responses and good for diabetics.
 A Bengali favourite which is cooked in lots of oil has been converted to diabetic baingan bhaja recipe.

 dahi bhindi recipe | healthy dahi bhindi recipe | Rajasthani dahi bhindi | okra with yogurt |

 Low fat paneer and lauki combine well in bharwa lauki recipe with a tomato gravy.
 For chawli lovers try the masala chawli recipe.
 Looking for a calcium rice subzi, the option is khumbh palak recipe.

 1. Less oil